HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 Jet Engine at Ramp Distance

 At 50 feet during idle to taxi thrust.
-Peaks during engine start, reverse thrust on arrival, and runup testing can approach physiological limits.
+Peaks during engine start and reverse thrust.

 88–100 dBA